-First off I want to discuss the best tool we have in arsenal: the common household fan.
-While it is not replacement for an AC, a fan can make a lot of difference.
+First off I want to discuss the best tool we have in our arsenal: the common household fan.
+While it is not a replacement for an AC, a fan can make a lot of difference.
 Both in terms of cooling you down, but also encouraging good air circulation to stop things getting stale.

 If you want a super-detailed run-down, check out my post on how to sleep with a noisy bedroom fan.
 I go into much more detail there.

 In short, the main point is not to just place the fan too close or have it next to your face.
 Let it oscillate, and put the fan a good few feet away from you.
 The last thing you want to do is dry out your skin, and especially not your nose or eyes!